-That night, after stripping Michaels of title, the WWF held a battle royal to crown a new Intercontinental Champion.
-Razor Ramon and Rick Martel were the final two and faced-off the following week.
+After stripping Michaels of title, the WWF held a battle royal to crown a new Intercontinental Champion.
+Razor Ramon and Rick Martel were the final two and faced off the following week.
 Ramon defeated Martel in his reign.
-Shortly after HBK returned, staking his claim to the WWE Intercontinental Championship even carrying his own version.
-Razor and Michaels would feud until Wrestlemania X which culminated in a ladder match in which Ramon became the “undisputed” champion by retrieving both titles.
-It was the first WWF match ranked 5 Stars by Dave Meltzer as well winning match of the year and ranking No.5 on the 24 greatest matches in Wrestlemania history.
+Shortly after, HBK returned, staking his claim to the WWE Intercontinental Championship, even carrying his own version.
+Razor and Michaels would feud until Wrestlemania X, which culminated in a ladder match in which Ramon became the “undisputed” champion by retrieving both titles.
+It was the first WWF match ranked 5 Stars by Dave Meltzer and winning match of the year and ranking No.5 on the 24 greatest matches in Wrestlemania history.
 Here is the History of the WWE Intercontinental Championship Part Two.

-Razor continued his feud with Michaels, and his bodyguard Diesel.
-He lost the title to the later after interference by the former.
+Razor continued his feud with Michaels and his bodyguard, Diesel.
+He lost the title to the latter after interference by the former.
 At SummerSlam, Ramon won back the title after Michaels inadvertently hit Diesel with Sweet Chin Music.

 History of the WWE Intercontinental Title Part Two | Jeff Jarrett

 At Royal Rumble, Jeff Jarrett would beat Ramon in a controversial fashion after he demanded the match restarted after he won by count-out.
 The title was temporarily upheld after a controversial end to defense against Bob Holly.
 Jarrett won the title in a rematch later that night for his second reign.